nickglazzard1959/gplot2/README.md

 fractions and so on too.
 Note that GPLOT should *not* be used in `ASCII` mode on NOS!
 GPLOT does not attempt to deal with 6/12 Display Code, but will convert it (mostly!) to upper case.
-However, internal arrays are not sized for 6/12 representations, so there will be problems (mainly strings being unexpectedly truncated rather than crahses, though).
+However, internal arrays are not sized for 6/12 representations, so there will be problems (mainly strings being unexpectedly truncated rather than crashes, though).
 - The `RESET` command re-establishes a default state.
 If multiple obey files are used in one GPLOT session without using `RESET` at the top of each file, the results will be unpredictable (the state at the end on one obey file will be inherited by the next).